-Q: What are your best tips to creating an efficient and communicative team environment?
+Q: What are your best tips for creating an efficient and communicative team environment?

 "It’s essential to endorse a just, honest and transparent culture.
 One where everyone from the top management team down, talks openly about mistakes and demonstrates that they are human.
 By doing so, it in turn encourages the team to start to push the boundaries and be more creative in a positive way as they are not fearful of "doing the wrong thing"."